The Business Case for Drug Testing: Protecting Employee Health and Workplace Productivity

 While legal and socially accepted, alcohol misuse often goes unaddressed.
 It is one of the most common contributors to impaired performance and safety incidents.
 Including alcohol testing in your policy helps address this risk directly and ensures employees are fit for duty.

-A well-structured testing program also improves operational efficiency and reduces costs related to absenteeism, insurance claims, and staff turnover.
-It reinforces a culture of accountability, where employees recognize that safety, performance, and well-being are shared priorities.
+A well-structured testing programme also improves operational efficiency and reduces costs related to absenteeism, insurance claims, and staff turnover.
+It reinforces a culture of accountability, where employees recognise that safety, performance, and wellbeing are shared priorities.

 Ultimately, workplace drug and alcohol testing delivers measurable returns: